 AAAC Track Etiquette Policy: to be read and understood by all track users.

-Generally, children aged nine to fifteen will be directed to the Kids@ASV sessions at Aberdeen Sports Village, part of their Tots To Teens programme.
-Find current details on these drop-in sessions, including times and costs here.
-(You will also find details on sessions for children aged under nine years.)
-These sessions are staffed mostly by Aberdeen Amateur Athletic Club coaches and are a pathway into the club.
+Generally, children aged nine to fifteen will be directed to beginner sessions delivered in partnership with Aberdeen Sports Village, or other satellite groups around Aberdeen.
+Further details may be found here.
+These sessions are staffed by Aberdeen Amateur Athletic Club coaches and are a pathway into the club.

-The club delivers semi-annual information meetings to new/potential club athletes and their parents which coincide with induction windows into the club (and opportunities for current club members to change groups).
+The club generally delivers semi-annual information meetings to new/potential club athletes and their parents which coincide with induction windows into the club (and opportunities for current club members to change groups).

 Older Teens, Seniors, and Masters

 Generally, athletes aged sixteen years and older will be placed into training groups by the club’s Coaching Coordinator on a case-by-case basis.
 Adult endurance runners, may be interested in joining AAAC’s endurance training group.

-Here are AAAC’s coaches as of November 2019.
+You may read about our coaches here.
 All AAAC coaches have a current UK Athletics Coach Licence and have gone through the Protecting Vulnerable Groups (PVG)/Disclosure Scotland process to ensure that they are approved to work with children.